The Winds of Green Monday

-"The Winds of Green Monday" was a 1965 Australian television play by Michael Noonan.
-It aired as part of Wednesday Theatre.
+"The Winds of Green Monday" is a 1965 Australian television play by Michael Noonan.
+It aired as part of Wednesday Theatre on 4 August 1965 in Sydney and Melbourne, and on 1 September 1965 in Brisbane.
 It starred Terry Norris and was directed by Oscar Whitbread.

 Plot

 A crew deserts a ship to find their fortune in the 1850s goldfields.
 After three weeks of digging and nothing to show for it, the crew get restless despite the efforts of Welshman Jones.
 The ship's captain turns up at their shanty and tries to exercise his authority.
 Only the tragic accident which causes a young apprentice to lose his mind prevents the crew from returning to the ship.
 The captain forms a relationship with a singer.